oam-dev/spec/CONTRIBUTING.md

 ## Introduction

-In most cases, you may want to use KubeVela repository for feature discussions or code contributions.
-This repository is mainly for release planning and high level discussion (e.g. proposing a significant change to the model).
+In most cases, we use KubeVela repository for feature discussions or code contributions.
+The model repository is mostly for release planning and high level discussion (e.g. proposing a new entity to the model).

 ## Proposing Changes and LGTM Policy